YussufMohmaud/algorithmic-art/README.md

 Centroid of rectangle is defined as the center point where all the diagonals intersect each other.
 The diagonals of the rectangle intersect at width b/2 from x - axis and at height h/2 from y - axis.
 It can also be termed as the geometric center.

+### Run-Length Encoder

-### Element values and symmetrical colors for a row in a 7x7 image
+Element values and symmetrical colors for a row in a 7x7 image

 ![](elements.PNG)